pkaniyan2/Hamming-Shannon_fano/README.md

 Calculate the average code word length, entropy, variance, redundancy, and efficiency.
 # Tools Required:
 Google Colab
+# Theory

+Huffman and Shannon–Fano coding are lossless data compression techniques used to efficiently represent symbols from a discrete memoryless source based on their probabilities.
+In Shannon–Fano coding, symbols are arranged in descending order and recursively divided into two groups with nearly equal probabilities, assigning binary digits to form prefix codes.
+Huffman coding, on the other hand, is an optimal bottom-up approach where the least probable symbols are repeatedly combined to form a binary tree, resulting in minimum average codeword length.
+The performance of these methods is evaluated using entropy, average codeword length, efficiency, redundancy, and variance, with Huffman coding generally providing better efficiency and lower redundancy compared to Shannon–Fano coding.

 # Program:
 ```
 Experimental verification of Huffman and Shanon fano code                                                                                                 # Huffman Coding and Shannon-Fano Coding for given source probabilities